 · Choose your injection site and wipe the skin with an alcohol swab (See Figure M).
-Let the injection site dry before you inject your dase
+Let the injection site dry before you inject your dose.

-· Insert the needle into your skin (See Figure N). n Make sure you can see the dose counter.
+Insert the needle into your skin (See Figure N). · Make sure you can see the dose counter.
 Do not cover it with your fingers, this can stop your injection.

-- · Press and hold down the dose button until the dose counter shows "0" (See Figure 0). - a The "O" must line up with the dose pointer.
-You may then hear or feel a click - · Keep the needle in your skin after the dose counter has returned to "O" and slowly count to 6 (See Figure P) - When the dose counter returns to "0", you will not get your full dose until 6 seconds later. - If the needle is removed before you count to 6, you may see a stream of insulin coming from the needle tip. - u li you see a stream of insulin coming from the needle tip you will not get your full dose.
+- Press and hold down the dose button until the dose counter shows "0" (See Figure 0). - o The "0" must line up. with the dose pointer.
+You may then hear or teel a click - · Keep the needle in your skin after the dose counter has returned to "0" and slowly count to 6 (See Figure P) - o When the dose counter returns to "O", you will not get your full dose until 6 seconds later. - o If the needle is removed before you count to 6, you may see a stream of insulin coming from the needle tip. - o If you see a stream of insulin coming from the needle tip you will not get your full dose.
 If this happens you should check your blood sugar levels more often because you may need more insulin.